agarella/template-scala-parallel-similaruser/Quickstart.md

 ## 4a.
 Collecting Data

 Next, let's collect some training data for the app of this Engine.
-By default, the Similar User Engine Template supports 2 types of entities: **user** and **similarUser**, and event **view**.
-An item has the **categories** property, which is a list of category names (String).
-A user can view an item.
+By default, the Similar User Engine Template supports entity: **user** and event **view**.
+A user can view another user.

 <%= partial 'shared/quickstart/install_sdk' %>

-The following is sample code of using different SDKs to import events of setting user and item's properties, and user-view-item events:
+The following is sample code of using different SDKs to import events of setting users, and user-view-user events:

 <div class="tabs">
   <div data-tab="Python SDK" data-lang="python">